-Personal training caters perfectly to overall obsession with physical and mental improvement, and gives a chance to really make a difference for people on a personal level
+Personal training caters perfectly to an overall obsession with physical and mental improvement and gives a chance to really make a difference for people on a personal level

-That being said, personal training and group exercise coaching has been my favorite gig so far and second most lucrative BJJ Hustle I have engaged in.
+That being said, personal training and group exercise coaching have been my favorite gig so far and the second most lucrative BJJ Hustle I have engaged in.

 - Can be very lucrative